Ever looked at your drawing composition and something feels wrong?

 A tangent is when two or more lines interact in a way that creates a relationship between them that the artist did not intend.

-One of the most powerful of my ‘7 painting success principles’ is one the simplest skills to learn and one of the most eye opening.
+One of the most powerful of my ‘7 painting success principles’ is the simplest skills to learn and one of the most eye-opening.

 It can give you an ‘aha’ moment in an instant and help to give you stronger compositions, balanced paintings and dramatically increase the professional look of your paintings.

 The only problem with this technique is its name.

 I know, a negative before you’ve even got your paints out!

 Negative space is the space around an object—the shape through a cup handle, the shape between two apples on a still life painting.